Diane Corriette · ·

 What Is Self‑Authorship?

 Self‑authorship means you write the rules you live by.
-You examine expectations you’ve inherited from family, culture, and past versions of yourself and you replace them with values and principles you actually believe in.
-Then you practice making choices that reflect them.
+You examine expectations you have inherited from family, culture, and past versions of yourself — and you replace them with values and principles you actually believe in.
+Then you practise making choices that reflect them.

 Six Steps to Reclaim Your Life Narrative